ImSanity/f-project/README.md

   project demo link : https://thankful-tree-0d589a110.2.azurestaticapps.net/

 # Fruitage
-Under this project I have created a website Fruitage , which is an online organic fruit store and will make it feasible for the people to move to a better and helthier fruit diet .
+Under this project I have created a website Fruitage , which is an online organic fruit store and will make it feasible for the people to move to a better and helthier fruit diet and also encourages people to themselves grow these in their gardens .

 # Azure Technology used in this project :-
 1. Static WebApps   2.
 Web Apps